-That the Applicant shall submit bi-annually to the Department, five (5) copies of a detailed report addressing its compliance with the conditions established by the County Special Use Permit.
+That the Applicant shall submit bi-annually to the Department, one digital copy of a detailed report addressing its compliance with the conditions established by the County Special Use Permit.

 Response: This bi-annual report is being submitted to satisfy this condition.